Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 Peppermint Oil – Bug and Rodent Repellent

-An effective repellent for more than just pesky mosquitos is Peppermint Oil though while it works well – it only lasts about 45 minutes after it’s applied but it is still a natural product – make sure you keep your pump spray nearby..
+Peppermint oil is an effective repellent for more than just pesky mosquitos.
+While it works well, it only lasts about 45 minutes after application, and it is still a natural product – mak.
+Make sure you keep your pump spray nearby.

 Coconut oil is often used to dilute mixtures instead of water that may be too strong for a user.

-This mixture by babyganics uses Soybean Oil as a carrier oil (occasionally Thyme oil is used) as 95.25% volume plus Rosemary Oil, Citronella Oil, Geranium Oil, Cedarwood Oil, Peppermint Oil and lemongrass oil.
+This organic mixture uses Soybean Oil as a carrier oil (Thyme oil is occasionally used) in 95.25% volume, plus Rosemary, Citronella, Geranium, Cedarwood, Peppermint, and lemongrass oils.

-The number one reason I search for a repellent of creepy critters that may cause Tick Bites (causes Lyme disease) is to keep my whole family comfortable and safe.
+The number one reason I search for a repellent of creepy critters that may cause Tick bite (causes Lyme disease) is to keep my whole family comfortable and safe.

-The most common effective repellents (e.g. Avon Skin-So-Soft) contains an active ingredient called DEET and picaridin which is recommended by the EPA (Environmental Protection Agency).
+The most common effective repellents (e.g., Avon Skin-So-Soft) contain DEET and picaridin, which the EPA (Environmental Protection Agency) recommends.

-The worst side effect we can find is that Deet may cause skin irritation.
+The worst side effect is that Deet may cause skin irritation.

 Check out these great Natural Insect Repellent For Fruit Flies, Drain Flies And Other Insects!
 These tips will help you to keep those pesky insects away from your fruit and out of your home!

-Check out these other great topics for around the house!
+Check out this excellent topic for around the house!

 Did you enjoy this article?